vildesboe/vector/README.md

-#Vector files
+# Vector Class

-This is my super cool repo with vector codes
+This is my awesome vector class from IN1910.